Happy-Tails/Happy-Tails/README.md

 # Happy-Tails
-An application for finding the best hiking trails for you and pup
+An application for finding the best hiking trails for you and pup.
+Built with JavaScript, Node, Express, and MySQL/Sequelize.

 packages:
 express,